The Dickey Club: Initiation ritual

-Julian Hawthorne writes that he was initiated into The Dickey Club on the evening of May 18, 1864.
-“I was initiated into a college secret society—a couple of hours of grotesque and good-humored rodomontade and horseplay, in which I cooperated as in a kind of pleasant nightmare, confident, even when branded with a red-hot iron or doused head-over heels in boiling oil, that it would come out all right.
-The neophyte is effectively blindfolded during the proceedings, and at last, still sightless, I was led down flights of steps into a silent crypt, and helped into a coffin, where I was to stay until the Resurrection.”

-After lying in the coffin for a while, Julian states that he was visited by an older classmate dressed as a “friendly demon”, with whom he had a conversation, and that “After a while he went away and I lay in peace: until a bevy of roistering friends arrived, hoisted me out, hurried me up the steps, snatched off bandages, and lo!
+Julian Hawthorne writes that he was initiated into the Dickey Club on the evening of May 18, 1864:I was initiated into a college secret society—a couple of hours of grotesque and good-humored rodomontade and horseplay, in which I cooperated as in a kind of pleasant nightmare, confident, even when branded with a red-hot iron or doused head-over-heels in boiling oil, that it would come out all right.
+The neophyte is effectively blindfolded during the proceedings, and at last, still sightless, I was led down flights of steps into a silent crypt, and helped into a coffin, where I was to stay until the Resurrection.After lying in the coffin for a while, Hawthorne states that he was visited by an older classmate dressed as a “friendly demon”, with whom he had a conversation, and that “After a while, he went away and I lay in peace: until a bevy of roistering friends arrived, hoisted me out, hurried me up the steps, snatched off bandages, and lo!
 I was in a brightly lighted room filled with jolly fellows who were shaking hands with me, giving me the ‘grip,’ and leading me to a large bowl brimming with claret punch.”

-It is interesting to note that the ritual of being led into a crypt and then lying in a coffin mirrors the initiation ritual of the Yale secret society Skull and Bones.
+The ritual of being led into a crypt and then lying in a coffin and conversing with a "demon" mirrors the initiation ritual of the Yale secret society Skull and Bones.
 In the book Fleshing Out Skull & Bones, the grandson of DKE and Skull and Bones member Clifton Samuel Thomas stated, “I have always felt there was a very, very close connection between The Order [Skull and Bones] and DKE.”
-It is believed by some that the Delta Kappa Epsilon fraternity at Yale acted as a feeder club into Skull and Bones, and the vestiges of the Skull and Bones rituals continued on with The Dickey Club at Harvard.
+This "very, very close connection" is borne out by membership overlap: between DKE’s founding in 1844 and 1918, 326 members of Skull and Bones were also members of Delta Kappa Epsilon.
+Given that each Skull and Bones class consisted of only fifteen members, this figure suggests that roughly one in three Bonesmen during this period were also members of DKE.
+Indeed, DKE was the first Yale society to imitate the Skull and Bones clubhouse, constructing its own chapter house at Yale in 1861 modeled after the Tomb.
+Taken together, these facts strongly indicate that Yale’s Delta Kappa Epsilon fraternity functioned as a feeder into Skull and Bones.
+Moreover, because DKE’s initiation ritual deliberately echoed that of Skull and Bones, those ritual elements were transmitted and preserved when the tradition continued at Harvard in the form of the Dickey Club.